xination/bash_script_Utility/README.md

 # File description
 ## replace_strings_in_multiple_files
 a simple bash script for replacing string1 to string2 in multiple files. ( using sed ) <br>
-usage: ./script.sh string1 string2 <br>
+usage: ./script.sh old_string new_string <br>
+or just ./script.sh  (the prompt will guide you to input strings) <br>
 then it will pop up the found files and the corresponding lines. <br>
-It wait a user to confirm, then string1 is replaced by string2. <br>
+It wait a user to confirm, then old_string is replaced by new_string. <br>
+The script also create backup, just in case you want to redo.
 You can freely change the script name. <br>

 ## change_files_prefix.sh